Coronavirus – health and wellbeing

 If you have an appointment bear in mind things will look different as they will be using Covid-19 social distancing and hygiene rules.
 Treatments may be different depending on the staff and equipment available to the team at the time.
 The dental team may also be wearing different protective equipment to what you are used to seeing and you will want to prepare your child for this.
 Emergency treatment is available even if you have Covid-19 symptoms.
 You will be referred to a treatment centre equipped for this.

-As we emerge from lockdown, assessments and therapies provided via the Seaside View Child Development Centre are gradually returning to normal.
-Paediatricians, therapists and specialist nurses will continue to work with families by telephone or video call but they are also increasing their face to face appointments.
+As we emerged from the first lockdown, assessments and therapies provided via the Seaside View Child Development Centre began returning to normal.
+Now we are seeing an increase in coronavirus cases, there will be pressure on all NHS services again.
+Children’s health services have been told their staff will not be immediately called away to work on the NHS COVID-19 response this time around.
+Paediatricians, therapists and specialist nurses will continue to work with families by telephone or video call but they have been increasing their face to face appointments.
 They have carried out environmental risk assessments for Seaside View and other sites to ensure face to face appointments are provided as safely as possible, and therapists are liaising with schools and children’s centres around visiting their sites.
 They may also visit children in their own homes, following social distancing guidelines.
+If local risk level increase further the situation may change.

 Seaside View are not running face to face workshops or training sessions at the moment, but they are creating training videos which will be added to the SCFT Youtube channel and developing online resources.